It’s essential for pet parents, and anyone who works with dogs, to know the threat of Cane Toads to a dog’s health.

 First and far most, whatever you do, DO NOT touch the toad with your bare hands.

-That sticky substance secreted from the toad’s glands is just as toxic and poisonous to humans as it is to dogs.
+That sticky substance secreted from the toad’s glands has been known to be just as harmful to humans as it is to dogs.
 WEAR GLOVES!

 Collect the toad (even a dead toad) into a container with a few air holes that can be securely closed and thrown away in a sealed garbage bin.